The Inbound Marketing Methodology

-Over the years, your website has become more and more important to your marketing.
-Since 2006, inbound marketing continues to be a proven marketing framework that delivers results.
-Inbound marketing is a marketing framework that delivers marketing the way your customer wants it.
-The days of pushing your marketing message through television, print, and radio are gone.
+Over the years, your website has become an important marketing tool.
+Inbound marketing continues to be a proven marketing framework that delivers results.
+Inbound marketing is a marketing framework that delivers your marketing message the way your customer wants it, through value-driven marketing.

-Inbound marketing is the process of attracting a new customer to your website through compelling content.
+Inbound marketing is the process of attracting a new customer to your website through compelling, value-driven content.
 This content earns your customer’s attention because it is highly valuable to the end user.
-This content not only helps find new traffic, but it helps bring traffic back to your website over and over.
+This content not only helps find new traffic, but it helps build repeat traffic that is more likely to convert to a lead.

 The goal of any marketing campaign is to find new customers.
 Traditionally, this has been done through television, radio, and print.
 The goal was to place your advertisement in the right place and gain as many impressions as possible.
 The more people that saw or heard your marketing message, the more potential customers would knock on your door.